saylarman/The-Reality/README.md

 {
     "inbounds": [
       {
+          "port": 443,
-          "port": 443, # You can change port "protocol": "trojan",
+          "protocol": "trojan",
           "settings": {
               "clients": [
               {
-                  "password": "EX" # Your UUID ( Pass )
+                  "password": "EX" # Your UUID
               }
               ]
           },
           "streamSettings": {
-              "network": "grpc", # You can change this to ( h2 or grpc )
+              "network": "EX", # You can change this to h2 or grpc "security": "reality",
-              "security": "reality",
               "realitySettings": {
                   "show": true,
-                  "dest": "EX", # Example : ( ftp.debian.org:443, www.debian.org:443 or etc...)
+                  "dest": "EX", # Example : ftp.debian.org:443 or etc...
                   "xver": 0, # I suggest that you use the same site for dest from the site you use for serverNames "serverNames": [
-                  "EX" # Example : ( ftp.debian.org )
+                  "EX" # Example : ftp.debian.org
                   ],
                   "privateKey": "EX", # Your Private Key
                   "shortIds": [